John Stuart Mill was a 19th century philosopher known primarily for his ethical philosophy of utilitarianism.

-John Stuart Mill was born in London on Mary 20, 1806.
+John Stuart Mill was born in London on May 20, 1806.
 His father, a philosopher and economist, devoted his life to ensuring that Mill was immersed in history, academia, and knowledge.
-By the time he was only eight years old, Mill knew Greek and Latin, and was studying algebra.
-He had already digested volumes of books, including works by Plato, and was overseeing the education of his younger brothers and sisters.
-Mill began studying logic and economics by the age of twelve and even contributed to his father’s textbook on Ricardian economics, based on the theories of David Ricardo.
-Mill traveled to France when he was fourteen, and expanded his studies to include zoology and chemistry.
-He met with many influential Parisians and politicians during his time in France, and developed a fondness for the French mountains.
+Mill spoke Greek and Latin and was studying algebra by the age of eight and logic and economics by the age of twelve.
+He also contributed to his father’s textbook on Ricardian economics, based on the theories of David Ricardo.

 Contribution to Psychology

 Mill remains one of the most significant political philosophers and is still studied in colleges and universities.
 Mill's most significant impact was in promoting utilitarianism.
 Utilitarian philosophy argues that moral actions increase happiness, and thus the ethics of a decision are determined primarily according to the decision's outcome—this philosophical approach is sometimes called consequentialism.
 For example, a woman who decides to donate money to a cause would be judged primarily based upon whether the cause was a good one and her donation furthered the cause.
 Utilitarians would not judge her for her motives.